 This year’s exercise advent has begun!
-This is my fifth year running an exercise advent for my readers; you can find exercises from the last four advents here, and follow the current one on Facebook or Instagram.
+This is my fifth year running an exercise advent for my readers; you can find exercises from the last five advents here, and follow the current one on Facebook or Instagram.

-But this isn’t the only advent I’m participating in.
+But that isn’t the only advent I’m participating in.
 For the last few years, our family has done a hiking advent.
 It’s perfect for the final week before Christmas, when many children are out of school, everyone is feeling squealy, squirmy, excited, and shack-wacky, and a lot of parents are struggling to cover childcare.

 Hiking advents are pretty straightforward.
 Write a list of four or five hikes suitable for the kids or families in your area.
 Share it with your community, letting people know the start time and location as far in advance as you can so people can plan.